 Children in Need Emergency Essentials Programme supports children and young people who are facing exceptionally difficult circumstances, and is delivered by Family Fund Business Services.
 The programme provides items that meet a child’s most basic needs such as a bed to sleep in, a cooker to provide a hot meal and other items or services critical to child’s wellbeing.
 More information can be found here

 The British Film Institute (BFI) has launched a £30m Culture Recovery Fund for non-profit and independent cinemas, which are facing prohibitive challenges in being able to reopen and operate while social distancing is in place and whose business has been heavily impacted.
-The fund opens on 10th August and closes on Friday 30 October.
+The fund deadline is Friday 30 October.
 More information can be found here

 British Muslim COVID-19 Fund

 The British Muslim COVID-19 Fund provides grants between £250 and £5000 for charities, organisations and voluntary groups, regardless of faith, who are working to protect and assist vulnerable people during the coronavirus (COVID-19) pandemic.
-The fund will close when all funds have been allocated.
+The fund will close when all funds have been allocated and is currently suspended with a promise of more information soon.
 More information can be found here

 The Chances for Children grants will be targeted at improving the social and emotional wellbeing of children and young people and their capacity to engage in education and learning.
 However, they will be tailored to meet current and changing needs as the immediate, and longer-term, impact of the crisis becomes clear.
 Find out more here